How to make beats: An in-depth guide to beat production

 1. A DAW (Digital Audio Workstation)

-These days, there are a wide array of approaches you can take to creating beats for a song.
+These days, there are a wide array of approaches you can take to start creating beats for a song.
 Mobile apps are more powerful than ever, and there are even some sites that let you make get started with beat making with nothing but an internet connection.

 That said, the most common (and often most robust) method for making music digitally continues to be via the use of a digital audio workstation, or DAW for short.
 The DAW is the central software where you’ll be sequencing and arranging all of your sounds.
 You can think of it as your creative canvas (and soon-to-be best friend).